 There have been many studies over the years showing important benefits of using THC-related products, and the D10 compound is no different.
 However, that being said, this new compound is still so new that we do not know a lot about it, and the above list stems from various studies found online, plus the feedback we are getting from our customers.

 Short History Lesson of Delta 10.

 The story goes that Delta 10 started in California.
 Fusion Farms, a company based in Adelanto, CA, went to purchase some cannabis.
 They unknowingly bought a fire-retardant-contaminated product that made strange crystals start to form after distillation–it had a different structure than other cannabinoid crystals.
 It turned out to be tetrahydrocannabinol (THC).
 Thanks to this happy accident and Fusion Farms, we now have D10.
-With that said there’s also evidence that it goes in further back to the first time it was discovered.
-There is however evidence that shows it was first developed in a lab back in 1980 according to Wikipedia.
+That said, there’s also evidence that it goes further back to the first time it was discovered.
+However, there is evidence that it was first developed in a lab back in 1980, according to Wikipedia.

 Does Delta 10 THC Get You High?

 D10 can get you high, but the ultimate impact is different from Delta 8 or Delta 9-THC.
 Because it has a less potent effect on your brain, it offers a different type of experience.
 Don’t get us wrong, d10 is THC and will act accordingly as one if you take enough of it.

 Delta 8 THC and Delta 9 THC have all shown to be highly psychoactive when smoked or consumed.
 Still, more research is needed to establish potency and psychotropic activity for Delta 10 THC, especially when consumed as an oil, edibles, and such.